clbenoit/RNfuzzyApp/README.md

 </br>

 - First proceed to a quality control, an alignment and a count (FeatureCounts for example).
-Input table is geneIDS as rows and conditions/covariates as columns. </br>
+Input table is geneIDS as rows and conditions/covariates as columns named as condition_replicate. </br>

 <b> Installation </b>
 ---